Cowes Maritime Museum

 The Museum has an extensive photographic and paper archive.
 The archive depicts yachting and the shipbuilding industry in Cowes.
 The reserve collection is held within the museum store.
 This is accessible by appointment only.
 If you require more information about the archive collection please contact the Curator of Human History.

-The museum is situated within Cowes Library and is free to enter.
-The library also houses a collection of maritime-related books and the photographs of William Robert Hogg.
+The library houses a collection of maritime-related books and the photographs of William Robert Hogg.
 Visit our museum collections page for more information about Hogg's photography.

 The Tale of Two Shipwrecks, an online exhibition